LifeMC/LifeSkript/PROJECT_PREFERENCES.md

 ## Our Standards

 ### The preferences, by the core development team
 - You should use preferred IDE as Eclipse IDE.
+(We recently switched to IntelliJ IDEA Ultimate Edition, but documents here still references Eclipse.)

 - You should include license headers and author section in new added files.
 - You should end new files with a new line.
 Read more: <a href="https://stackoverflow.com/questions/729692/why-should-text-files-end-with-a-newline">Why should text files end with a newline?</a>
 - You should not make any breaking changes and test at least one time your changes.
 You must check compile time errors and you should check runtime errors from a test server before making a pull request.
 (Tip: If you have a null warning or error, just suppress it.)